soundcloud/lhm/README.md

 ## Todos

-Load data into outfile instead of `INSERT INTO...
+~~Load data into outfile instead of `INSERT INTO...
 SELECT`.
-Avoid contention and increase speed.
+Avoid contention and increase speed.~~ It showed that this wont result in major speed up.

 Handle invalidation of 'update' entries in journal while replaying.
 Avoid stale update replays.